The Incident (video game): Reception

 The Incident was met with mainly positive reviews.
 The iOS version holds an aggregate score of 82 out of 100 on Metacritic, based on sixteen reviews, and 85.71% on GameRankings, based on seven reviews.

 The graphical style of the game, which was designed to emulate 8-bit games, has been widely praised.
 Kotaku called it "attractively visually designed."
 TouchGen saw it as "a visual homage to games of yesteryear."
-Boing Boing's Brandon Broyer referred to it as "a simple idea executed with fantastic style."
+Boing Boings Brandon Broyer referred to it as "a simple idea executed with fantastic style."
 Gamezebo wrote, "the retro 8-bit presentation absolutely sparkles."

-Kotaku's editor Michael McWhertor was impressed with the overall game.
+Kotakus editor Michael McWhertor was impressed with the overall game.
 He criticized the high difficulty near the end, but concluded that "it was the game's more clever references that appealed to me more than its graphics.
 There are amusing nods to films like 2001: A Space Odyssey and Back to the Future and pop culture sources like Neon Genesis Evangelion and Mystery Science Theater 3000.
 The Incident tickles your geek side expertly."
 McWhertor later referred to the game as "one of my favorite iPhone games of 2010", stating, "I'm still surprisingly wowed by the option for wireless iPhone control."

-Gamezebo's Jim Squires scored the game 8 out of 10, writing "players looking for an accessible yet frantic arcade-style experience are going to really dig what The Incident has to offer [...]
+Gamezebos Jim Squires scored the game 8 out of 10, writing "players looking for an accessible yet frantic arcade-style experience are going to really dig what The Incident has to offer [...]
 If you're looking for a new experience with old school arcade-style simplicity, The Incident is one item you'll want to catch."
 They also praised the music and sound design.
-IGN's Levi Buchanan rated the game 7.5 out of 10, writing, "The Incident is a prime example of how the best iPhone games are simple ideas, perfectly executed.
+IGNs Levi Buchanan rated the game 7.5 out of 10, writing, "The Incident is a prime example of how the best iPhone games are simple ideas, perfectly executed.
 The climb from the street to the stars is terrifically fun and addictive."
 TouchGen's Nigel Wood scored it 4.5 out of 5, writing, "The Incident is an incredibly cool game, delivering addictive arcade platforming wrapped in classic packaging.
 It's a budget beauty!"

-Pocket Gamer's Tracy Erickson scored the game 7 out of 10, arguing that it was enjoyable in the short term only; "The Incident is entertaining for a few short minutes, yet its one-dimensional gameplay limits the long-lasting fun [...]
+Pocket Gamers Tracy Erickson scored the game 7 out of 10, arguing that it was enjoyable in the short term only; "The Incident is entertaining for a few short minutes, yet its one-dimensional gameplay limits the long-lasting fun [...]
 An amusing game of evasion, The Incident holds little in the way of lasting appeal."
 Cole Jones of 1UP rated it B+, feeling the gameplay became somewhat repetitive; "if you try to play for a couple hours straight, its repetitive nature starts to shine through.
 You'll enjoy this clever platformer, but only in short spurts."
 Christopher Healy of Common Sense Media gave the game four stars out of five, describing "an old-school arcade dodging game with a sense of humor."